kevmo314/canigraduate.uchicago.edu/README.md

 - `department` is a substring of course identifiers that represents the host department, for example, `MATH`.
 - `id` is a fully-qualified course identifier that includes a department, for example, `MATH 15100`.
 - `period` is a name of a course offering period, for example, `Winter`.
 - `term` is a fully-qualified course offering period, for example, `Winter 2016`.
+Note that these are not referred to as semesters or quarters to avoid dependence on any temporal regularity.
+There is no guarantee that a university stays on a semester or quarter system.
 - `course` is an individual course offering.
 A course is uniquely identified by its `id` and its term, for example, `MATH 15100` offered in `Autumn 2015`.
+Note that we explicitly choose to use `course` instead of `class` to avoid reserved word conflicts.
+Additionally, note that in some cases, a `Course` object may refer to a term-invariant course.
+This is done for convenience, as naming the object `Id` is less desirable.
 - `section` is an identifier that represents the specific course selection within a quarter.
 This permits multiple sections of courses to be offered each term, for example, `MATH 15100` section `01` offered in `Autumn 2015`.
 Typically, different sections have different schedules, however this is not required.